 What are Apprenticeships and Traineeships?

-Apprenticeships and traineeships are programmes designed to assist young people in getting into the field of work they want to work in.
-They provide you with the skills and knowledge needed for a particular job or trade.
+Apprenticeships and traineeships are programmes designed to assist young people in getting into their desired field of work by providing them with the skills and knowledge needed for a particular job or trade.

-These programmes usually require you to undertake ‘on the job’ training, and ‘off the job’ learning, and they may also allow you to earn money whilst you are training.
+These programmes usually require you to undertake ‘on the job’ training and ‘off the job’ learning.
+They may also allow you to earn money whilst you are training.

 Traineeships are programmes that provide individuals with the skills, knowledge and experience to gain access to apprenticeships or jobs.
 They also offer support in Maths and English skills which are needed to start an apprenticeship.

 These programmes usually last between six weeks and six months, and focus on a specific area you want to start an apprenticeship or career in.

 For more information on traineeships, including areas you can train in and how to apply, visit the links below: